-Bohol is an amazing island with many beautiful beaches, caves and waterfalls to explore.
+Bohol is an amazing island with many beautiful beaches, caves, and waterfalls to explore.
 However, a day of island hopping to the nearby islands is also a great way to spend your time on Bohol.
-For $10 USD I was able to enjoy a 6 hour day trip to both Virgin Island Bohol and Balicasag Island.
+For $10 USD I was able to enjoy a 6-hour day trip tour to both Virgin Island Bohol and Balicasag Island.

 Arriving at Virgin Island Bohol we trudged through the muddy sand trying not to lose our flip-flops.
 We were greeted by many hard-working vendors selling pearls, fresh seafood they were offering to cook and other jewelry.